High-Protein Peanut Butter Praline Ice Cream (No Churn)

 First came chocolate banana.
 Then blueberry swirl.
 Then pistachio.
 Add in a two-ingredient caramel sauce and suddenly I realized I was very far from done.

-This peanut butter praline version might be my most dangerous one yet.
+This peanut butter praline cottage cheese ice cream might be my most dangerous one yet.

-There’s something about the combination of rich peanut butter and crunchy praline that hits every craving at once.
+It tops the list of my 15 best high protein desserts list because there's just something about the combination of rich peanut butter and crunchy praline that hits every craving at once.
 Sweet, salty, creamy, crunchy.
 It tastes like a guilty pleasure, but somehow isn’t one.

+"This might be my cottage cheese ice cream FAVE.
 I have tried a few of Chef Josh's ice creams - and they are all good, but this one might be the best.
 It tastes so sophisticated and riche with the praline twist.
-Highly recommend.
+Highly recommend."

 Recipe